Gogo people: Colonial era

 The British obtained an additional 5,659 animals in just five months, in addition to 24,000 porters and about 100 tonnes of grain, whereas the Germans had acquired 26,000 animals.
 Throughout 1917, requisitioning continued, although local officers denied any signs of calamity.
 It was explained that food was being forcedly collected because Gogo had no use for money, but people were "merely resigned" and famine was improbable.
-When the rains stopped in November 1917, the entire central region went through three years of mutunya the "scramble for food," the worst famine in recorded history—as its supplies were depleted.
-According to one estimate, Dodoma district alone saw 30,000 deaths, or nearly one in every five people.
-Many people migrated.
-In the Dodoma market, others offered starving calves for sale for one shilling each.
+When the rains stopped in November 1917, the entire central region went through three years of mutunya (“scramble for food”, the worst famine in Gogo recorded history.
+According to one estimate, Dodoma district alone saw 30,000 deaths, which was nearly one in every five people.
+In the Dodoma market, people offered starving calves for sale for one shilling each.
+Many people fled the region.

 The Central Province, particularly Ugogo and Uzigua, frequently suffered from starvation.
 In 1919–21, 1925–6, 1928–30, 1932–5, 1937, and 1939, Ugogo and Uzigua both had food shortages.
 Drought was the main factor in both regions, which was made worse by yearly infestations of locusts in the 1930s.
 Both Ugogo and Uzigua have a long history of hunger, extremely unpredictable rainfall, the ability to export grain in good years, and an inability or reluctance to grow crops that can withstand drought, such as manioc.
 While Ugogo was endangered by tsetse and purposefully cut off from territory matters by a conservative provincial commissioner, Uzigua had also lost its livestock reserve to the disease.

 However, territorial hunger returned to Tanganyika in 1943.
 It started in Ugogo as normal and was mostly caused by drought; nevertheless, drought generates hunger when reserves are low, recuperative abilities are limited, outside assistance is difficult to obtain, and transportation and communications are broken.
 In each of these ways, the hunger was made more widespread, severe, and extended by the conflict.
 The government pushed the growing of drought-prone maize rather than drought-resistant millet and encouraged the export of food and animals for military use.

-The Gogo endured more hardship in 1946.
+The Gogo endured more hardships in 1946.
 "Morale is high and it is felt that now that the war is over, the period of famine is over until the next war," their district officer stated the following year.

 Traditional society

+A traditional Gogo house that was used as a sleeping house.